Solana Transactions Per Second: 1,000-4,000 Real, 65,000 Max

 solana transactions per second

 Solana's theoretical maximum is 65,000 transactions per second (TPS), but real-world sustained throughput typically runs between 1,000 and 4,000 TPS, with a live reading around 1,468 TPS and an all-time real-world peak near 6,284 TPS, according to Chainspect.
-The often-quoted "65,000 TPS" is a capacity ceiling, not a daily output -- the number that matters for real usage is the non-vote TPS the network actually sustains.
+The often-quoted "65,000 TPS" is a capacity ceiling rather than a daily output.
+The number that matters for real usage is the non-vote TPS the network actually sustains.

 Theoretical vs. real-world TPS

 Solana's 65,000 TPS figure comes from its Proof of History architecture and represents the network's design ceiling under ideal conditions, per Chainspect.
-In practice, real throughput is a fraction of that -- and that is normal for any blockchain, since actual TPS depends on live demand, not capacity.
+In practice, real throughput is a fraction of that, which is normal for any blockchain, since actual TPS depends on live demand rather than capacity.

 MetricValue (2026)Source